Create Instant Surveys with AI

 7. Use NPS as a growth metric

-Since it is also a measure of customer satisfaction, it will also tell you if your existing customers are going to purchase from you again.
-Remember this- recurring incomes, either through subscription or from up-selling or cross-selling is the best way to keep your income steady.
+Since it is also a measure of customer satisfaction, it will also tell you if your existing customers will purchase from you again.
+Remember this- recurring income, either through subscription or from up-selling or cross-selling, is the best way to keep your income steady.

-NPS is amazing because it tells about the feelings that customers have about your brand.
-If someone responds with a 9 or 10, then it means that they are extremely happy with your brand and are even willing to recommend your services to people closest to them.
+NPS is amazing because it tells about customers’ feelings about your brand.
+If someone responds with a 9 or 10, then it means that they are pleased with your brand and are even willing to recommend your services to people closest to them.
 It is a validation of your efforts as a brand.

-Now if you take the customers who have given you 1 or 2, you will find out the blatant flaws that are there in your company.
+Now, if you take the customers who have given you 1 or 2, you will find out the blatant flaws in your company.
 If you make changes according to the feedback given by those who gave you a score between 2 and 8, then you can create a brand that will be phenomenal.

-When you calculate NPS as a growth metric and use it to measure your growth, you will actually be able to see how much percentage of the detractors left and how much of the passives turned into promoters.
-Follow up with your promoters, keep them close to you and find out what they love about your brand, once you know what works with them, try implementing them in a more effective manner across different segments of customers.
+When you calculate NPS as a growth metric and use it to measure your growth, you will see how much percentage of the detractors left and how much of the passives turned into promoters.
+Follow up with your promoters, keep them close to you, and discover what they love about your brand.
+Once you know what works with them, try implementing them more effectively across different segments of customers.

 8. Create a customer-first culture